deckarep/golang-set/README.md

 ## Psst
 * Hi there, 👋!
 Do you use or have interest in the [Zig programming language](https://ziglang.org/) created by Andrew Kelley?
 If so, the golang-set project has a new sibling project: [ziglang-set](https://github.com/deckarep/ziglang-set)!
 Come check it out!

+## Update 3/14/2025
+* Packaged version: `2.8.0` introduces support for true iterators for Go 1.23+.
+Please see [issue #141](https://github.com/deckarep/golang-set/issues/141) for further details on the implications of how iterations work between older Go versions vs newer Go versions.
+Additionally, this release has a minor unit-test spelling fix.

 ## Update 12/3/2024
 * Packaged version: `2.7.0` fixes a long-standing bug with *JSON Unmarshaling*.
 A large refactor in the interest of performance introduced this bug and there was no way around it but to revert the code back to how it was previously.
 The performance